-- The explicit perspective: plasticity from a different angle inspiration from neurogenesis? - "After two decades of research, the neurosciences have come a long way from accepting that neural stem/progenitor cells generate new neurons in the adult mammalian hippocampus to unraveling the functional role of adult-born neurons in cognition and emotional control.
-The finding that new neurons are born and become integrated into a mature circuitry throughout life has challenged and subsequently reshaped our understanding of - (Quote: Vadodaria & Jessberger, "Functional neurogenesis in the adult hippocampus: then and now", frontiers in neuroscience 8, 2014, see also C. Gross, "Neurogenesis in the adult brain: death of a dogma", Nature Reviews Neuroscience, 2000)
+The explicit perspective: plasticity from a different angle - inspiration from neurogenesis?

+"After two decades of research, the neurosciences have come a long way from accepting that neural stem/progenitor cells generate new neurons in the adult mammalian hippocampus to unraveling the functional role of adult-born neurons in cognition and emotional control.

+The finding that new neurons are born and become integrated into a mature circuitry throughout life has challenged and subsequently reshaped our understanding of neural plasticity in the adult mammalian brain."

+(Quote: Vadodaria & Jessberger, "Functional neurogenesis in the adult hippocampus: then and now", frontiers in neuroscience 8, 2014, see also C. Gross, "Neurogenesis in the adult brain: death of a dogma", Nature Reviews Neuroscience, 2000)